nitinkc/nitinkc.github.io/_posts/2019-10-04-java8_Syntax Reference.md

     R apply(T t);
 }

-List<String> list = Arrays.asList("1","2","3", "n", "",null);
+**Write Lambda in such a way that it accepts an argument and performs an action on it** List<String> list = Arrays.asList("1","2","3", "n", "",null);

 // Function to convert Strings to Int, put 9999 as default value for other cases